protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [CleanTech Capital](https://www.cltcap.net/) - An international corporate & project finance and mergers & acquisitions firm for clean technologies and renewable energies with operations in Europe, North America and South America.
 * [Clean Energy Ventures](https://cleanenergyventures.com/) - At Clean Energy Ventures, we invest in companies commercializing disruptive advanced energy technologies and business model innovations.
 * [Spring Lane Capital](https://www.springlanecapital.com/) - We focus on solutions that have significantly positive impacts on the sustainability of our natural resources.
+* [Bethnal Green Ventures](https://bethnalgreenventures.com/) - We invest in ambitious founders using technology to tackle big social and environmental problems that aim to radically improve millions of lives.

 ### Open Source
 * [Shuttleworth Foundation](https://shuttleworthfoundation.org/) - An experiment in open philanthropy and uses alternative funding methodologies and collaborative ways of working to ensure that every fellow receives the necessary support to succeed.